loitph/avnon-assessment/README.md

 # AvnonAssessment

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.9.
+This project was generated using:

+Angular CLI: 20.3.10
+Node: 24.11.0
+Package Manager: npm 11.6.1

 ## Development server